T. J. Richards: Career

 Richards moved to West Mitcham, near the railway station, some time before 1889.
 At the 1893 Adelaide Show he exhibited a "first-class assortment of vehicles, comprising expresses, waggonettes, and buggies".
 By 1896 he was showing his firm's products at such country shows in Terowie, Mount Barker, Mount Pleasant, Snowtown, Gawler, Kadina, Jamestown, Kapunda.
 By 1900 he had additional premises on Hindmarsh Square.
 By 1905 his display at the Autumn Show exhibited some 35 designs, mostly sulkies, including his "King of the Road" design and despite the prevailing depression had his staff working overtime.

 He served for many years as a coachbuilding judge at Sydney Royal Shows and was in 1908 elected president of the Coachbuilders' and Wheelwrights' Society and was a prominent member of the Chamber of Manufactures, Australian Natives' Association, Royal Agricultural and Horticultural Society, and the Master Carriage and Waggon Builders' Association.
-He retired from business in 1911 and the firm became TJ Richards & Sons, and added motor body building to their range around the same time.
+He retired from business in 1911 and the firm became T. J. Richards & Sons, and added motor body building to their range around the same time.

 Richards was a keen gardener and player of croquet and lawn bowls.